deaktator/deaktator.github.io/_posts/2019-02-22-the-error-in-the-comparator.md

 idea that importance weighting is consistently applied during training *and validation*.
 The fact that scikit-learn incorporates importance weights in training but not validation during cross validation means that models learn a distribution different than the one used to measure their efficacy.
-This is a manifestation of  the same problem we sought to solve through importance weighting in the first place.  *See the rub?*  What is most impactful is that this problem appears inside the code that helps to sort (or rank) models in relation to their efficacy.
+This is a manifestation of  the same problem we sought to eliminate with importance weighting in the first place.  *See the rub?*  What is most impactful is that this problem appears inside the code that helps to sort (or rank) models in relation to their efficacy.
+To start to understand the issue more thoroughly, we'll have to look at a little math.
 $$
 \newcommand{\vect}[1]{\boldsymbol{#1}}
 \DeclareMathOperator*{\argmin}{\arg\!\min}